udidn/spring-petclinic/README.md

 5. Throughout writing the declarative pipeline, at some point, I pushed the Jenkinsfile to GitHub, switched the "Definition" from "Pipline script" to "Pipeline script from SCM", and verified I can run a build.
 When I had to modify the Jenkinsfile, I switched the "Definition" back to "Pipeline script", rewrote, test running a build, then updated the GitHub repository and swiched back the "Definition" to "Pipeline script from SCM".

+6. As part of step 5 above, when I first experimented with the Maven part of the Jenkins Artifactory pipeline plugin, I used both "rtMavenResolver" and "rtMavenDeployer", and referenced them in "rtMavenRun".
+The build failed, and as part of observing the console logs, I saw that Maven tries resolving the dependencies in pom.xml, from JFrog Artifactory.
+That's when I realized that "rtMavenResolver" is used to instruct Maven to resolve all dependencies in pom.xml, from JFrog Artifactory, and since they're not there, it fails.
+I removed "rtMavenResolver" (and its reference in "rtMavenRun"), and the build succeeded.

 ### Final Steps